-AIFF – IMG Reliance It was back in 2010 that AIFF signed a landmark 15 year agreement with IMG-Reliance which at that time was a very significant partnership for Indian football.
-The agreement granted IMG-RIL all commercial rights to football in India, including sponsorship, advertising, broadcasting, merchandising, film, video and data, intellectual property, franchising and new league rights.
-The AIFF also mandated IMG-RIL to develop the branding and marketing aspects related to national team, domestic competitions and participating teams.
+AIFF – IMG Reliance It was back in 2010 that AIFF signed a landmark 15-year agreement with IMG-Reliance which at that time was a very significant partnership for Indian football.
+The agreement granted IMG-RIL all commercial rights to football in India, including sponsorship, advertising, broadcasting, merchandising, film, video and data, intellectual property, franchising, and new league rights.
+The AIFF also mandated IMG-RIL to develop the branding and marketing aspects related to national teams, domestic competitions, and participating teams.
 The very same year AIFF appointed Kushal Das as a professional General Secretary.
 In 2011, AIFF appointed a technical director for the first time in its history who then developed a master plan for the development of football in India.
-A couple of years later in 2012 AIFF went through a complete organizational review for the first time, which helped AIFF take stock of football in India with the active involvement of all the stakeholders.
+A couple of years later in 2012, AIFF went through a complete organizational review for the first time, which helped AIFF take stock of football in India with the active involvement of all the stakeholders.
 The review helped AIFF to identify gaps in the organization and improve its process.
-AIFF launched its own academy in May 2012 in Mumbai followed by three more academies in Kolkata, Bangalore and Goa.
-Eventually all these academies were shifted to Goa in 2015.
+AIFF launched its own academy in May 2012 in Mumbai followed by three more academies in Kolkata, Bangalore, and Goa.
+Eventually, all these academies were shifted to Goa in 2015.
 AFC ASIAN CUP In the beginning of 2011 India took part in the AFC Asian Cup for the first time in 27 years.
-India were placed in Group C with the Asian giants Australia, Bahrain and South Korea, and crashed out of the tournament losing to all three opponents.
-From there onwards India’s focus towards football development increased in mammoth proportions and India started to give great attention to grassroots, coach education and youth development.
-It was the realization that India’s current position was due to lack of development work since the 80’s, lack of resources and government apathy towards sports in general.
+India was placed in Group C with the Asian giants Australia, Bahrain, and South Korea, and crashed out of the tournament losing to all three opponents.
+From there onwards India’s focus on football development increased in mammoth proportions and India started to give great attention to grassroots, coach education and youth development.
+It was the realization that India’s current position was due to a lack of development work since the 80s, a lack of resources, and government apathy towards sports in general.
 The club licensing system was introduced in India in 2011/12 to develop the clubs by adopting certain best practices.
 Development of football in Mizoram started in 2012 and the AIFF Grassroots initiative helped the state to establish a very strong grassroots program in the state.
 2013-2015 This period was one with a lot of activity and progress for Indian football.

 - The Indian Super League was launched in 2014, which captured the attention of the world because of many ex-star players and encouraging attendance